EsmaeilNourani/Lifestyle-factors-ontology/README.md

-# Lifestyle-factors-classification (LSFC)
+# Lifestyle-factors-ontology (LSFO)
-Lifestyle-factors classification (LSFC), is a multilevel hierarchical structure that begins with main lifestyle categories at the top level and extends to specific subcategories and low-level concepts.
+Lifestyle-factors ontology (LSFO), is a multilevel hierarchical structure that begins with main lifestyle categories at the top level and extends to specific subcategories and low-level concepts.

 ### Lifestyle Categories